notator/ResidentSynthHostTestSite/README.md

 	<a href="#vpsensitivity">VELOCITY_PITCH_SENSITIVITY</a> (CC 83, 0x53)
 	<a href="#ornaments">SET_ORNAMENT</a> (CC 75, 0x4B)

-#### To use the _ResidentSynth_ in other web applications:

-1. copy the [residentSynth](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth) folder to the application site
-2. adjust the files in the [config folder](https://github.com/notator/ResidentSynthHostTestSite/tree/testSite/residentSynth/config) as required (see below).
-3. load the appropriate files in the application's main html file (see, for example, the files included at the end of [host.html](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/host.html)).<br />Note that recordings.js is specific to the _ResidentSynthHost_ application.
-The synth does not itself implement recording functions.
-4. call the synth's constructor: `let synth = new ResSynth.residentSynth.ResidentSynth();`
-5. call `synth.open();`<br /> In order to comply with a web standard, this has to be done after a user interaction with the GUI.
-6. send MIDI messages to the synth using `synth.send(midiMessage)`.<br /> The `midiMessage` is a 3-value `Uint8Array`.
-Messages are processed immediately.
-Timestamps are ignored.
-The application is shielded from lower-level interaction with the audio system because the synth uses a private WebAudioAPI `AudioContext` object.

-#### Configuration
-The _ResidentSynth_ can be configured by editing the files in its 'config' folder.
-This currently contains:
-&nbsp;&nbsp;&nbsp;&nbsp;presets (a folder containing clones of Surikov's preset files)
-&nbsp;&nbsp;&nbsp;&nbsp;webAudioFontDef.js (required)
-&nbsp;&nbsp;&nbsp;&nbsp;mixtureDefs.js (optional)
-&nbsp;&nbsp;&nbsp;&nbsp;ornamentDefs.js (optional)
-&nbsp;&nbsp;&nbsp;&nbsp;settingsPresets.js (optional)
-&nbsp;&nbsp;&nbsp;&nbsp;tuningDefs.js (optional)

-More complete instructions as to how to edit these files are given in the files themselves, but here's an overview:
 ##### WebAudioFontDef, Banks and Presets
 The preset definitions used here can be found in [Surikov's catalog](https://github.com/surikov/webaudiofont#catalog-of-instruments).